 Secret Keys is a handy security feature of WP.
 These keys contain randomly generated text which help in encrypting the information saved in cookies.
 If you don’t have the numbers added already, you should do it now.
 And if you have them, this is high time you have changed them.

-First of all, generate your security keys from this link.
+First of all, generate your secret keys from this link.
 The random code generator will create a new set of unique codes every time you refresh the page.

 Now, get back to your website and open the wp-config.php file.
 Head towards line 49 and you will see something like the following.
 The line number may vary on your file, but you need to find out the following section –